isabella232/search-promote.en-1/help/c-about-design-menu/c-about-dynamic-facets.md

 ---
 description: Use Dynamic Facets to create new range selections automatically at the time of search.
-You can optionally associate each dynamic facet field with up to one table name in your Adobe Search&Promote account.
+You can optionally associate each dynamic facet field with up to one table name in your Adobe Search&amp;Promote account.
 You apply those table relationships at search-time for any dynamic facet fields involved in the search.
 seo-description: Use Dynamic Facets to create new range selections automatically at the time of search.
-You can optionally associate each dynamic facet field with up to one table name in your Adobe Search&Promote account.
+You can optionally associate each dynamic facet field with up to one table name in your Adobe Search&amp;Promote account.
 You apply those table relationships at search-time for any dynamic facet fields involved in the search.
 seo-title: About Dynamic Facets
 solution: Target
 subtopic: Navigation